Maps and Guides

 How to Get Around

 The Morton Arboretum is very large, taking in more than 1,700 acres (690 hectares).
 There are 9 miles of roads and 16 miles of walking trails.
-On your first visit, you will be able to park once in Parking Lot 1 and walk to see many attractions near the Visitor Center.
+On your first visit, you will be able to park in Parking Lot 1 and walk to see many attractions near the Visitor Center.

 Many other areas of the Arboretum, such as many of the tree collections, the natural areas, and the West Side, are too far for most people to walk.
 You can drive or bicycle along the paved Main Route.